 Of course, many of these saws are interchangeable to some extent.
 While you have to balance how often you will use a saw to how much the purchase will cost you, the right tool for the job is the best bet.
 For example, in some situations you just have to have a flush-cut saw with a flexible blade such as the one below.

 When You Use any Saw, Follow Wood Shop Safety Rules

-Recall the basic safety rules you learned in your high school wood shop or metal shop class:
+Recall the basic safety and housekeeping rules you learned in your high school wood shop or metal shop class:

 Always wear goggles or safety glasses.
 Side guards are available for prescription glasses.

 Long before power saws became so widespread, the most common ones were hand saws.
 Not that their time is past; in many situations they are the wisest choice.
 Heres a few that all woodworkers should have in the wood shop:

 The Hand Saw: Also called a panel saw, this was the work horse in the early days of carpentry and residential construction.
 The two basic models are the rip saw (which is used to cut with the grain), and the crosscut saw (used for cutting against the grain).
 Interestingly, sawyers of yesteryear also used this hand saw as a music instrument; they called it a musical or singing saw.